CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 a number of improvements have been made to the Delta-Eddington scheme, including a surface scattering layer and internal shortwave absorption for snow, generalization for multiple snow layers and more than four layers of ice, and updated IOP values.

-Also, a 5-band option for snow has been added based on :cite:`Dang19` using parameters derived from the SNICAR snow model (``shortwave`` = ``dEdd_snicar_ad``).
+In addition, a 5-band option for snow has been added based on :cite:`Dang19` using parameters derived from the SNICAR snow model (``shortwave`` = ``dEdd_snicar_ad``).
 The 3-band Delta-Eddington data is still used for non-snow-covered surfaces.
+The 5-band option calculates snow radiative transfer properties for 1 visible and 4 near-infrared bands, and the reflection, absorption and transmission of direct and diffuse shorwave incidents are computed separately, thus removing the snow grain adjustment used in the 3-band Delta-Eddington scheme.
+Also, albedo and absorption of snow-covered sea ice are adjusted for solar zenith angles greater than 75 degrees.

 The namelist parameters ``R_ice`` and ``R_pnd`` adjust the albedo of bare or ponded ice by the product of the namelist value and one standard